Mercury Marine: 1950s

 In 1957 Kiekhaefer started testing at a Florida lake he called "Lake X" to keep the location secret.
 Later that year the Kiekhaefer Mercury company designed a new inline 6-cylinder, 60 cubic inch, 60 hp engine named "Mark 75".
 Like its 2- and 4-cylinder brethren, the Mark 75 featured internal reed valves.
 The reed valve blocks served as intermediate main bearings.
 Because the valves occupied space already necessary for the main bearings instead of mounting to an extension of the crankcase, crankcase volume was minimized, resulting in a higher crankcase compression ratio, and more power in proportion to displacement than the competition.

 Mercury's first 6-cylinder engines featured "direct reversing".
 Instead of a lower unit with forward, neutral and reverse gears, its lower units were more compact, with only drive and driven gears, and no submerged shift mechanism required.
-Reverse was selected by turning off the engine and restarting it in opposite rotation, and neutral by simply switching off.
+Reverse was selected by turning off the engine and restarting it in the opposite rotation, and neutral by simply switching off.
 Mark 75s, like many of their smaller brethren, were available in an "H" (high speed) version.
 Many of these large H engines sported open headers for competition and produced 90 horsepower from 60 cubic inches.
-Two totally stock Mark 75s set a world endurance record on Lake X, running 50,000 miles at an average of 30.3 mph, while being re-fueled on the fly.
+Two totally stock Mark 75s set a world endurance record on Lake X, running 50,000 miles at an average of 30.3 mph, while being refueled on the fly.
 The boats were stopped only for driver changes and standard maintenance.
 After the record-setting run was completed, the motors were torn down and inspected for wear.
 They were found to be well within factory tolerances.

 For 1958, an enlarged version of this engine was introduced.
 The new "Mark 78" had 70 horsepower with 66 cubic inches of displacement.
 No "H" version was offered.
 Also in 1958, a stock Mark 75H set a new world speed record for outboard motors, of 107 mph.